 All studies by ZEG Berlin adhere to the code of conduct set by ENCePP, the European Network of Centres for Pharmacoepidemiology and Pharmacovigilance.
 ENCePP’s aim is to strengthen monitoring of the benefit-risk balance of medicinal products in Europe.
 It achieves this by facilitating high quality, independent, post-authorization studies and developing and maintaining methodological standards and governance principles in research.
 ZEG Berlin was invited to be a founding partner of ENCePP by the European Medicinal Agency.
 All of ZEG Berlin’s eligible studies have been awarded the ENCePP seal.

-Patient data pinpoints frequency of known and rare adverse events
+Patient data pinpoints the frequency of known and rare adverse events

 Post-authorization safety studies (PASS) investigate the frequency of already known adverse events and possible rare adverse events in a patient population that is typical of real-life users.
-In PASS, the patient is prescribed the drug prior to study entry and according to therapeutic indication, not protocol.
+In PASS, the patient is prescribed the drug prior to study entry and according to the therapeutic indication, not protocol.
 The decision about prescriptions and whether to include the patient in the study are clearly separated.
 Often the study population includes patients who would otherwise be excluded from clinical trials (e.g. secondary to chronic illness).